-"The transferability of credits you earn at (name of institution) is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the (degree, diploma, or certificate) you earn in (name of educational program) is also at the complete discretion of the institution to which you may seek to transfer.
-If the (credits or degree, diploma, or certificate) that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
-For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending (name of institution) to determine if your (credits or degree, diploma or certificate) will transfer."
+"The transferability of credits you earn at American University of Health Sciences is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the degree/certificate you earn in any of our educational programs is also at the complete discretion of the institution to which you may seek to transfer.
+If the credits/degree/or certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+For this reason, you should make certain that your attendance at this institution will meet your educational goals.
+This may include contacting an institution to which you may seek to transfer after attending American University of Health Sciences to determine if your credits/degree/or certificate will transfer."